Air Head composting toilets work by separating liquids from solids automatically through the unique design of the toilet bowl.

 The lever on the side can be opened to allow solids to pass through into the lower half, and closed again to hide the contents.

-The solid matter is separated into the large container which is initially primed with coir (a peat substitute).
-The coir absorbs any liquid from the solid matter keeping the solid material dry and odourless.
-The solid matte is agitated to help the decomposition process by breaking it up and keeping it aerated.
+The solid matter is separated into the large container which is initially primed with coir ‘brick’ (a peat substitute).
+The coir helps to absorb any excess liquid from the solid matter keeping the solid material dry and odourless.
+The solid matter is agitated to help the decomposition process by breaking it up and keeping it aerated.

-Liquids are collected in the smaller forward tank.
+Liquids are collected in the smaller forward tank which holds 7.5 litres (7 litres in practical terms).
 Its wide-mouthed aperture will keep the contents emptying smoothly at a suitable location.

 An optional paper bowl liner acts as a carrier for solid matter on its way to the solids tank.